w3c/wai-intro-atag/content/no-code.md

 ## Example Scenarios

-The persona scenarios below are examples of accessibility issues with no-code tools.
+These persona scenarios are examples of accessibility issues that disabled people experience using no-code tools.

 ### Everyone can add blocks of content